Mercury-HPC/Mercury-HPC.github.io/_posts/2016-07-26-cancellation.markdown

 connection steps depending on the NA plugin involved and deferred connection/asynchronous lookup execution scenarios must be properly supported in order to support cancellation for these operations.
-Cancellation of BMI/MPI one-sided operations must also be improved.
+Cancellation of BMI/MPI one-sided operations could also be improved, though is not a priority at this point.

 [#34]: <https://github.com/mercury-hpc/mercury/issues/34>